training-solonet/app-point-of-sales/README.md

 }
 ```

-# API Usage POST if it new customer Order
+## 🔥API Usage POST if it new customer Order

 ```json
 {